DRMacIver/Feedback-Arc-Set/README.markdown

 Features:

 * It does a pretty good job.
-Not great, but doing great is mathematically impossible.
-The test suite scores it on a variety of data, and it's usually within a few % of the best known value.
+The test suite requires that it gets within 5% of the best known result on a variety of data, and it beats that with a comfortable margin.
 * It's quite fast.
-For small numbers of items (<= 100) it completes in a few 100ms.
+For small numbers of items (<= 100) it completes in a few 100ms, going up to a few seconds for thousands of items.
 * It's deterministic.
-There are theoretically better randomized algorithms for this but I wanted it to produce reproducable results.
+Most of the best-of-breed algorithms for this problem are randomized.
+Empirically, this seems to produce consistently better scores than they do (but that may be errors in my implementation of them)
 * It respects condorcet partitions.
 That is, if you partition the candidates into two sets A and B such that W_ab > W_ba for any a in A and b in B, it will always put everything in A first
-* The result is locally optimal int he sense that no change which involves only moving a single element will improve the score
+* The result is locally optimal in the sense that no change which involves only moving a single element will improve the score
 * Everything runs clean under valgrind with all test data

 Downsides:

 * The theoretical bounds on how bad the error can be are extremely weak to non-existent
-* The performance is O(n^2) in the number of items.
+* The performance is O(n^2) in the number of items, even when far fewer than O(n^2) comparisons are present.
-* The API for the library is extremely poorly thought out at present.
+* The API for the library is fairly poorly thought out at present.
 * The command line interface is terribly rudimentary

 All that being said, it appears to work and work reasonably well.